Iran University of Medical Sciences • Journals

 - Declare and actively manage your own conflicts of interest.

-- Follow IUMS and COPE guidance when potential ethical issues arise.
+- Follow IUMS and COPE-informed guidance when ethical issues arise.

 Role overview

-Provides overall scientific and ethical direction for the journal, leads the editorial board and typically has the final say on acceptance or rejection decisions.
+Provides overall scientific and ethical direction for the journal, leads the editorial board and typically has final responsibility for acceptance or rejection decisions.

 - Defines and updates aims, scope and editorial priorities.